andrasq/node-qconfig/Readme.md

 Read and return the configuration for the named environment from the named directory.
 If the config directory is omitted, it will be located by searching upward the directory hierarchy containing the file that called qconf.load().
-If the directory is not found returns `{ notConfigured: true }`.
-If environmentName is omitted, the 'development' environment is looked up.
-If the named environment is not configured, return the empty config `{ }`.
+If the config directory is not found returns `{ notConfigured: true }`.
+If environmentName is omitted, it defaults to 'development'.
+If the named environment is not configured, returns an empty config `{ }`.

         var qconf = new QConfig()
         var config = qconf.load('development', './config')